 - 1 lb. salmon filet

-- 2 lbs. rainbow swiss chard, leaves and stems separated, cut into 1-2 inch pieces, and reserved (about 2 bunches)
+- 2 lbs. swiss chard leaves and stems separated, leaves chopped, and stems cut into 1-2 inch pieces and reserved (about 2 bunches)

 - juice of one lemon